otrv4/otrv4/otrv4.md

   The instance tag of the intended recipient.

 sigma (RING-SIG)
-  The RING-SIG proof of authentication value.
+  The 'RING-SIG' proof of authentication value.
 ```

 ## Offline Conversation Initialization